First-time application process

 • Manage/review your financial assistance offer

 1) Either the Common App or the Coalition App (Indicate on either application that you are applying for need-based financial assistance.
-You do not need to complete your admission application for your WashU Pathway account to be created, just submit it. )
+You do not need to complete your admission application, just submit. )

 2) And, one of the following: